Aleaume/Udacity_DataEng_P2/README.md

 #### users

-For the 2nd query we create a table with a focus on users where user id and session id along with iteminsession make a composite key for:
+For the 2nd query we create a table with a focus on users where user id and session id along make a composite key along with iteminsession as clustering key for:

 - unique record set
 - easy WHERE clause on userid and sessionid